 I took my mother to the hospital and she had multiple procedures done, x-rays, blood work etc. and ended up being admitted.
-Why was the x-ray and lab work that was done in the Emergency Room denied saying "per injury/illness maximum has been reached"?
+Why was the x-ray and lab work that was done in the Emergency Room denied?
+I received "per injury/illness maximum has been reached", what does that mean?

 You would need to refer to your policy's certificate wording to verify the maximum amount allowed for Emergency Room visits.
 Keep in mind that the amount listed is for all services that are provided, including but not limited to the room itself, lab work, diagnostic x-rays, the doctors bill etc. You will be responsible for all charges that exceed the amount listed in the certificate wording.